Event details

 Sheng Xu

-Dr. Sheng Xu is a tenured professor and the inaugural Director of Emerging Technologies in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University, with a courtesy appointment in Electrical Engineering.
+Dr. Sheng Xu is a tenured professor and the inaugural Director of Emerging Technologies in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University, with courtesy appointments in Electrical Engineering and Materials Science and Engineering.
 He earned his B.S. degree in Chemistry from Peking University and his Ph.D. in Materials Science and Engineering from the Georgia Institute of Technology.
 Subsequently, he pursued postdoctoral studies at the Materials Research Laboratory at the University of Illinois at Urbana-Champaign.
-His research group is interested in developing new materials and fabrication methods for soft electronics, with a particular focus on wearable ultrasound technology.
+He then spent 10 years on the faculty at UC San Diego before joining Stanford in 2025.
+His research group is interested in developing new materials and fabrication methods for soft electronics.
 His research has been presented to the United States Congress as a testimony to the importance and impact of NIH funding.
-He has received numerous honors, including the NIH Maximizing Investigators’ Research Award, NIH Trailblazer Award, Sloan Fellowship, IEEE EMBS Technical Achievement Award, ETH Zürich Materials Research Prize for Young Investigators, MRS Outstanding Early Career Investigator Award, and a finalist of the Blavatnik National Awards for Young Scientists.
-He is a Fellow of AIMBE, IEEE, and MRS.

 John A. Rogers